 Growing these crops also means protecting biodiversity.
 When these heirloom varieties are lost, we narrow our pool of crop species, thus opening our society to risk when large scale commercial crops are hit by disease, weather or pests.
 The more varieties we maintain in our food supply, the less disastrous crop failures will be.

-Thus friends, families and neighbors are once again making a move to become more self-sufficient as food consumers and choosing to take up the old time tradition of swapping seeds at markets, exchanges or simply over the backyard fence.
-The result – that kaleidoscope of fruits and vegetables, with quaint names and unique characteristics – links us to the past and our pioneering ancestors who introduced Old World crops to these lands.
+So friends, families and neighbors are once again making a move to become more self-sufficient as food consumers and choosing to take up the old time tradition of swapping seeds at markets, or simply over the backyard fence.
+The result – that kaleidoscope of fruits and vegetables, with charming names and unique characteristics – links us to the past and our pioneering ancestors who introduced Old World crops to these lands.
 New enthusiasts who have missed out on the chance to grow their own pieces of agricultural history this year can do some enviable homework this summer and sample the heirloom varieties available in their local areas, in anticipation of next year’s garden plan.